 Response rates for England, Wales, Northern Ireland and Scotland cannot be regarded as final response rates to the survey since those who are invited are not given a time limit in which to respond, and different modes of sampling are not comparable.
-Response rates for each nation are found in the accompanying technical dataset.
+Response rates for each nation are found in the Coronavirus (COVID-19) Infection Survey: technical dataset.
 We provide response rates separately for the different sampling phases of the study.
-Additional information on response rates can be found in our methods article.
+Additional information on response rates can be found in our COVID-19 Infection Survey methods article.